Line 212 - Annual union, professional, or like dues

 Enter on line 212 the amount shown in box 44 of your T4 slips or the amount shown on your receipts.

-If you have any questions regarding the amount of union dues, or any other amount, reported on your T4 slips, contact your employer.
+If you have any questions about the amount of union dues, or any other amount, reported on your T4 slips, contact your employer.

 Do not to claim the same amount twice.
 Your employer may have shown the dues withheld from your pay for the year on your T4 slips and the association or organization may also have issued you a receipt for the same dues they received for the same year.